AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 You must build it yourself.

-I am also not sure if packaging a bunch of outdated precompiled files is right.
+Also, I don't think that packaging a bunch of outdated precompiled files is right.

 ## Hardware